armoniax/amax.whitepaper/amax.whitepaper-en.md

 # Armonia multichain blockchain platform

-> supporting a platform of one mother chain and multi-child chains `v0.5`
+> Building a platform of one mother-chain and multi-child chains `v0.5`

 - [Armonia multichain blockchain platform](#armonia-multichain-blockchain-platform)